adlnet/xAPI-Spec/xAPI-Communication.md

 	<tr><th>Parameter</th><th>Type</th><th>Description</th><th>Required</th></tr>
 	<tr>
 		<td>activityId</td>
-		<td>Activity id (IRI)</td>
+		<td>Activity Id (IRI)</td>
-		<td>The id associated with the Activities to load.</td>
+		<td>The Id associated with the Activities to load.</td>
 		<td>Required</td>
 	</td>
 </table>

 ###### Requirements

 * If an LRS does not have a canonical definition of the Activity to return, the LRS SHOULD* still return an Activity Object when queried.

 <a name="agentprofres"/>